nafeelcassim/The-Movie-App/README.md

 # The-Movie-App

 An app to view all top rated movies through a movies API.
+Developed using React Native.

 ## Features